Good-Bye To A House

 “Every gaze that fell and lingered on that house was hungry not for boards and dormer windows and porches and chimneys, but for a story.”

 “Good-bye to a House” is a documentary-short based on the words of Jodi Farwell -- a mother, farmer, former school teacher, and writer -- who was a one-time resident of what’s most recently known as the Seaver Farm in Harrisville, NH.
 The film features evocative footage of the farm in all seasons and weather: its decaying barn, a hayfield on a hill, overgrown apple trees, stone walls demarcating the encroaching woods, and grand vistas of a looming Mt.
 Monadnock.
-This location footage will be complemented by impressionistic re-enactments plus a rich collection of archival and more recent images of the house, farm, and its people from over the years, culled from the town historical society’s collection and local residents.
+This location footage will be complemented by impressionistic re-enactments plus a rich collection of archival and more recent images of the house, farm, and its people from over the years, culled from town historical society collections and local residents.

 A lifelong resident of Harrisville, Farwell’s personal musings on the meaning of a house and place sets a tone that has resonated with many in Harrisville, a town of less than a thousand in southwestern New Hampshire, and will undoubtedly with many other residents in small rural towns throughout New Hampshire and New England.

 As Farwell says about the torn-down house: “In the absence of the house... we are approaching exactly what the people before us had and held dear above all: a good place upon which to freely exert a good will.”
-The latest chapter for the Seaver Farm has seen the property protected by a conservation easement through the efforts of people in town working in collaboration with a regional conservation organization.

 Project Status